 The audit and risk committee is satisfied that the annual financial statements have been prepared in accordance with GRAP and MFMA requirements.

 External auditor's report

-The audit and risk committee has discussed the conclusion and audit opinion of the external auditors (AGSA) on the annual financial statements of the entity and it accepts the audit opinion.
-The entity has received an unqualified audit opinion for the financial year under review, compared to the disclaimer audit opinion of the previous financial year.
+The audit and risk committee has met with the AGSA to discuss the conclusion and audit opinion on the annual financial statements of the entity.
+The committee concurs with the audit opinion.